Religion in Malaysia: Hinduism

 The majority of the Tamils who make up 9% of Malaysia's population practice Hinduism.
 Hinduism was influential prior to Islam, but current adherents are mostly descended from migrant communities from Tamil Nadu who came to Malaya to work on British rubber plantations.
 A small community of migrants from North India also exists.

 Urban temples are often dedicated to a single deity, while rural temples are often home to many different deities.
 Most were brought with immigrants.
 Most temples follow the Saivite tradition from Southern India, for the worship of Shiva.
 The Hindu holiday of Thaipusam and Deepavali is a national holiday.
 This shift to multi-deity temples occurred beginning in the 1980s, often alongside the rebuilding and expansion of existing temples.
 More complex worship rituals were developed to accommodate this shift.
 At the same time, there was a revival of more dedicated religious practice, with greater adherence to traditional practices and the phasing out of practices such as animal sacrifice.
 Interest in Tamil grew as a way to access religious texts that were not available in English.

 Practice of the Hindu religion is strongly linked with the cultural identity of Malaysian Indians.
 Those who convert to another religion may be ostracised by their family and the Indian community.
-Some gurus have emerged within the country, and have pushed for greater celebration of Hindu festivals and a rejection of social discrimination.
+Some gurus have emerged within the country, and have pushed for greater celebration of Hindu festivals and a rejection of caste-based discrimination.

 There is growing anger in the Hindu community over what they believe is a government-backed drive to demolish Hindu temples under the guise that they are illegal structures.
 The Hindu Rights Action Force, a coalition of 50 Hindu-based NGOs, has accused the government of an unofficial policy of "temple cleansing", with much of the demolition focused around the capital city, Kuala Lumpur.
 An Indian minister in the cabinet even threatened to boycott Deepavali in response to these demolitions.